-Printing: Only IDs can be used for printing.
+Printing: Student IDs must be used for printing.
 When printing from a library computer, you will be asked to choose an ID and job name.
 Both are for a one time use.
 Proceed to either of the print stations: Library second or third-floor copiers.
 Swipe your ID in the machine near the printers.
 Pick the documents to print.
 If you do not have enough money to copy the document you will get a message and will have to add money to your card to proceed.
 Printing will not proceed until a card with sufficient amount to process the job is inserted.
 You will have 24 hours after setting up a print job from your computer to retrieve it at a print station.
 After 24 hours the job will cease to exist.

 Lexis Printing: You may print research materials from Lexis for free.
 This does not include email or word processing documents.
 Please pick up your print jobs at the Lexis Printer on the Law Library's first floor.

 Students who wish to print from their personal laptop computers will have to download software available from the UNH IT department here.

 All ID holders have a UNH Cat's Cache account that can be used as soon as a deposit is made to the account.

 Cat's Cache can be accessed via your MyUNH account.

 Once that is accomplished, you can view transactions, statements and balances, make deposits and suspend a lost or stolen card.
 The Cat's Cache system is maintained by UNH Dining Services in Durham.
 During normal business hours, you can call the Dining/ID Office at (603) 862-1821